Rights Under FERPA and ppra

 The Family Educational Rights and Privacy Act (FERPA) affords parents and students who are 18 years of age or older ("eligible students") certain rights with respect to the student's education records.
 These rights are:

 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Elbert School District #200 to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA are: Family Policy Compliance Office US.
-Department of Education 400 Maryland Avenue, SW Washington DC 20202-8520 Additional information regarding FERPA and PPRA may be found on the U.S. Department of Education's FERPA page and the Family Compliance Office's PPRA page.
+The name and address of the office that administers FERPA is: Family Policy Compliance Office US.
+Department of Education 400 Maryland Avenue, SW Washington DC 20202-8520

 "Recent advances in technology and telecommunications have dramatically changed the landscape of education in the United States.
 Gone are the days when textbooks, photocopies, and filmstrips supplied the entirety of educational content to a classroom full of students.
 Today’s classrooms increasingly employ on-demand delivery of personalized content, virtual forums for interacting with other students and teachers, and a wealth of other interactive technologies that help foster and enhance the learning process.
-Online forums help teachers share lesson plans; social media help students collaborate across classrooms; and web-based applications assist teachers in customizing the learning experience for each student to achieve greater learning outcomes" https://www.ptac.gov
+Online forums help teachers share lesson plans; social media help students collaborate across classrooms; and web-based applications assist teachers in customizing the learning experience for each student to achieve greater learning outcomes" US Department of Education Protecting Student Privacy

 Elbert School District #200 understands the importance of protecting student data and is committed to ensuring that data in education records, including personally identifiable information:

 Is accurate, complete, timely, and relevant for the intended purpose